chrisdone/hell/readme.md

 Also, avoiding operators, because operators are a bit harder to deal with combined with type applications.

+There is only one monad, `IO`.
+So all monadic actions are specialised upon it.

 ### More formal description

 * The language is a simply-typed lambda calculus, with Haskell syntax.